tothemoon-org/extension-blocks/spec.md

 On the policy layer, transaction fees may be calculated by transaction cost/weight.
-Any byte that would exist in the canonical blockchain is worth 4 points (this includes entering inputs and exiting outputs!).
+Any byte that would exist in the canonical blockchain is worth 4 points (this includes entering inputs and exiting outputs, as they both add size to the resolution transaction).
 Any byte existing only in the extension chain is worth 1 point.

 In the previous example, the spender of Transaction #2's output could have also added a fee.